magnetoField/hs3logvga/docs/info.md

     *   The logo color changes correctly when inputs are toggled.
     *   The display remains stable with proper synchronization (no rolling or tearing).

-### In simulation

-The project can also be tested using a Verilog simulator with a cocotb-based testbench.
-The testbench captures VGA output signals, reconstructs video frames, and compares them against a known reference image to verify correct pixel generation, color output, and logo positioning.

-***

 ## External hardware